-Martha Enns (nee Ginter)
+Martha Enns (nee Ginther)

-Memorial For: Martha Enns (nee Ginter)
+Memorial For: Martha Enns (Nee Ginther)

 Memorial Date: August 29, 2018

-Martha Enns (nee Ginter), 86, of Winkler, formerly of Friedensruh, passed away Friday, August 24th, at Salem Home.
-She is survived by 4 daughters, 7 sons, and their families.
-She was predeceased by her husband Jacob, 1 son, 1 granddaughter, and 1 great-grandson.
+Martha Enns (Nee Ginther), 86, of Winkler formerly of Friedensruh, passed away Friday, August 24th at Salem Home.
+She is survived by 4 daughters, 7 sons and their families.
+She was predeceased by her husband Jacob P. Enns, 1 son, 1 granddaughter and 1 great-grandson.

-A memorial service for Martha Enns (nee Ginter) will be held Wednesday, 2pm, at Faith Evangelical Bible Church, Winkle with burial one hour prior to the service at Westridge Memorial Gardens.
+A memorial service for Martha Enns (Nee Ginther) will be held Wednesday, August 29th at 2pm at Winkler Faith Evangelical Bible Church with burial prior to the service at 1pm at Westridge Memorial Gardens.

 Arrangements by Wiebe Funeral Home, Winkler.